stelzinga/MF/MGT_80.Tools.md

 The concepts of a Staff Meeting, see above, are applicable to a Management Meeting, but in a slightly modified version.
 ________________________________________
 ## Check Standards (Framework)
+As a reminder, a Check is one of four different manners to establish Supervision (the others being Review, Attend, Audit).
+A Check consists of a verification of some measurement against a well established baseline.
+Many companies refer to this as a Control.

-Check Standards define how a Check should be designed based on definition of Controlling as per [MGT: 99.Legend ## Controlling]:
+Check Standards define how a Check should be designed:

 1. Establish the *Purpose*;
-2. Establish *Baseline* or Benchmark (often done in Planning);
+2. Establish the *Baseline* or Benchmark
-3. Get *Measurement* of the output of Goals/Sub-Goals/Objectives;
+3. Get a *Measurement* of output of one or more Objectives;
 4. Perform a *Comparison* of Measurement vs Baseline;
-5. Perform an *Analysis* of differences and, if relevant;
+5. Perform an *Analysis* of the Comparison and, if relevant;
 6. Define a *Remediation*;
 7. Keep a *Written Trail* of 1-6, use it to *Report* and track Remediation.

-As a reminder, a Checks is one of four different manners to establish Supervision.
-A Check consists of a verification of some measurement against a well established baseline.
-Many companies refer to this as a Control, but as per [MGT: 99.Legend ## Controlling], there are other means of performing Supervision.
+8. Add the *Subject Matter Specialists* or *SME*

+The first seven steps are directly from [MGT: 99.Legend ## Controlling].
+The last step aids greatly in case there are questions on the Check.

+Purpose
 In above 7 steps, Purpose is key in setting up a Check.
-It sets out what the Check is to do.
-In many cases Checks are designed to avoid the occurrence of Risk, or to assure a minimum level of quality or performance.
-The Purpose will  explain what the Risk is, or what the mimimum level of quality or performance is.
-It will explain how Risk can materialise, and most importantly, how the Check helps avoiding or mitigating that Risk, assuring a minimum level quality or Performance.
+It sets out what the Check is to achieve ultimately.
+In many cases Checks are designed to avoid the occurrence of Risk, or to assure a minimum level of quality or performance has been reached.
+The Purpose will explain this Risk (including how it can materilaise), or what the mimimum level of quality or performance is (including what influences it).
+It will also explain how the Check helps avoiding the Risk, or helps assuring a minimum level quality or Performance.
+This section may depend on the next step.

+Baseline
-The Baseline defines what exactly needs to be be measured, and critically, the thresholds at which a *Breach* is deemed to have occured i.e., the variance or dispersion allowed from the Benchmark.
+The Baseline defines what exactly needs to be measured, and critically, the thresholds at which a *Breach* is deemed to have occured i.e., the variance or dispersion allowed from the Benchmark.
 A Baseline depends on a good understanding of the Purpose.
-It may require insight in the next step as the definition of the Baseline has potentially a dependency on how a Measurement can be performed in the first place.
+The Baseline may require insight in the next step: the definition of Baseline has potentially a dependency on how a Measurement can be performed in the first place.
+It is possible that there are more than one type of Breaches in a single Check.
+These are referred to as *Breach Types* and establishing these at the start of the design of the Check greatly helps in the Remedation step.

-Once the Baseline is established the Measurement needs to take place.
-Ultimately, a Check measures some form of Info (which is produced from Data) and compares it against the Benchmark, see also [MGT: 99.Legend ### Data].
-The Measurement phase includes procedures of how to obtain relevant Data and how to produce Info from the Data.
+Measurement
+Once the Baseline is established the actual work takes place: Measurement.
+Ultimately, a Check relies on Info prod;1uced from Data.
+Measurement consists both of collecting Data (potentially from several sources, and including cleaning, transforming, enriching etc) and then establishing some Info from that Data (potentially different forms of Info).
+Note that Data can be both quantitatve as well as qualitative.
+Measurement is heavily proceduralised, which allows to accurately reproduce the same Info over and over.
+This step includes rendering the Info in the desired format to be able to compare where applicable: numbers, ratio, graph,...
+NB: Data represent facts, Info is them organisation and interpretation of those facts.

+Comparison
-The same procedures will also describe the next step: the Comparison of the Measurement vs the Benchmark, and also how to Analyse the result of the Comparison.
+The Comparison of the Measurement vs the Benchmark is effectively what it says: put the result of Measurement in front of the Benchmark.

+Analysis
 The Analysis should yield a single conclusion: a breach or not.
-A breach means that a Remediation a.k.a. an Action Plan is required.
-This Remediation should explain why the Remediation is required, and what Processes need to be performed to consider the Remedation completed.
+A breach means that a Remediation is required.

+Remediation
+Remediation a.k.a.
+Action Plan should avoid the breach found in Analysis (most often for the next time the Check is performed).
+As such, this step may require going back to the Analysis step to clearly identify the best way to remediate.
+Remediation should clearly explain how to implement it and should include the manner in which the desired effect will be measured (normally through a re-run of the check).
+Often, the occurence of breaches can be expected.
+In other words, it is possible to define so called *Possible Remediation* which are Processes to perform if a specific Breach Type occurs.
+Possible Remediation helps speeding up the remediation process by avoiding spending time on investigation.

+Report
-All of the above is documented or Journaled, and a Report is produced.
+All of the above steps are documented or Journaled, and a Report is produced.
 The Report is used in the two last deliverables of Controlling: Reports and Monitoring, which will assure Management is aware, and can track the progress, of Checks in general and of Action Plans in particular.

+SME
+The Subject Matter Specialist is the Staff or preferably a Group that can be called upon to clarify the Check.
 ________________________________________
 ## Self-Contained Mail (Framework)
 Many Checks are fully automated and should thus embed the above Check Standards within the automation.
-In many cases the automation results are sent by E-Mail.
+Oftren, the results are sent by e-mail.
 In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what is expected.
-This section explains the assumptions to consider and ultimately the minimum requirements for such automated Check results through Mail.

-When setting up a Self-Contained mail system, assume that the Receiver:
+When setting up a Self-Contained Mail system, assume that the Receiver of the mail:
 - is completly unaware of why he/she receives such Mail
 - has little knowledge of the Activity(ies) the Check's result is relevant to.

+The following are guidelines on how to set this up:
-The assumptions combined with the Check Standards, see [## Check Standards], a clear Self-Contained Mail framework will follow by design!
+- Design the Check according to the Check Standards, see [## Check Standards], in which the last step Report is effectively the mail.
+- Design the Content of the mail presented to the Receiver such that all Steps of the Check Standards are presented to the Receivers
+- Use a Subject such that the Receiver can see the urgency of the mail

+The first step is documented in [## Check Standard].

+The second step is organising the content such that the Receiver has all info requried to make an assessment.
+The content itself does not need to be in the mail.
+It could be presented in another location e.g., a clickable URL.
+The suggested content is as follows (in order):
+- Purpose
+- Analysis -> shows whether there are breaches or not
+- Appendix
+    - Baseline
+    - Measurement -> only description of it, not the Data
+    - Comparison
+    - Remedation -> notably Possible Remediation
+    - SME -> whom to reach out to in case of questions

+The third step is implementing a logic to show to the Receiver which Urgency and type of Check the mail represents .
+Below follows a possible implementation:
+- INFO xxx
+- WARNING xxx
+- CRITICAL xxx

+In which:
+- xxx = short decription of the Check
+- INFO = no breaches were found
+- WARNING = breaches were found
+- CRITICAL = check could not run at all

+There are other Subjects possible.
+For example, one could do something like: "Breach: Breach type yyy for xxx", etc.

+As can be seen, the Check Standards drive a well conceived Self-Contained Mail framework!
 ________________________________________
 ## Reporting Definition (Framework)
 The core aspects of Reports have been defined in [MGT: 99.Legend ### Reports].
 As discussed in that note there are several types of Report.
 In this section we discuss the details of how to build such Reports .